Resources for Pre-College Students

 - The first floor conservatories of the Jordan Hall Greenhouse are open to the public.
 Groups of visitors are asked to arrange visits in advance by contacting John Lemon.

 - Teachers interested in bringing school groups to the department may find Kathy Daniels' Evolution Field Trip page useful.

 Indiana University offers several summer science camps for middle school and high school students, including:

-- IU Biology's Holland Summer Enrichment Program and Lilly Scholars Program, for minority students from Indiana's high schools
+- IU Biology's Holland Summer Enrichment Program for underrepresented students from Indiana's high schools

 - Indiana Junior Academy of Science

 - Graduating high school students may also be interested in the IU Center for the Integrative Study of Animal Behavior's Research Experience for Undergraduates in Animal Behavior